TraceMachina/rules_mojo/README.md

   Also, the LRE framework is still actively under development (in fact, `rules_mojo` acts as a validation case for LRE), so expect larger scale refactors.
-- At the moment there is no way to chose the Mojo version. `rules_mojo` uses a pinned `nightly` toolchain that happened to not crash because stable crashed.
+- At the moment there is no way to choose the Mojo version. `rules_mojo` uses a pinned `nightly` toolchain that happened to not crash because stable crashed.